Quantcast

 Print Friendly and PDF

-Early spring means fiddleheads!
-These are the young, tightly curled fronds of the ostrich fern (Matteuccia struthiopteris).
-If you can’t find fiddleheads, you could try this soup with sliced fresh asparagus, but we urge you to try to hunt down these delightful tender plants of spring if you can!
+Early spring means fiddleheads.
+These are the ostrich fern’s young fronds.
+If you can’t find fiddleheads, try this soup with sliced fresh asparagus, but we urge you to try to hunt down these delightful tender plants of spring if you can.
+Learn more.

-Fiddleheads are the young furled-up Ostrich fern.
-They’re named for their resemblance to the ornamental ends of fiddles and other stringed instruments.
+Fiddleheads are the tender, tightly furled fronts of the Ostrich fern (Matteuccia struthiopteris).
+They’re named for resembling the ornamental ends of fiddles and other stringed instruments.

 You can harvest fiddleheads for free if you know where to find them.
 These edible ferns grow prolifically in wild and wet areas near water throughout New England and eastern parts of Canada.